UgiR/kaya-robot/doc/assemble_kaya.md

 **11 Connect IMU Wiring**

-1. Attach female-to-female electrical jumper wires to IMU leads (3V3, GND, SCL, and SDA).
+1. Attach female-to-female electrical jumper wires to IMU leads (VIN, GND, SCL, and SDA).
 Make note of what color wires are attached to each pin, these will later be connected to the Jetson Nano GPIO pins.